Ton2808/PrimeData_DataEngineerIntern/README.md

 ```
 ---
 ### Q2
-In this question we want to report all customers who never order anything, we know that the **orders** table store the list of the customerId that have make at least one order.
-So the idea is to take every customerId in **customers** table that not appear in the **orders** table using ``` WHERE NOT IN ```.
+In this question we want to report all customers who never order anything, we know that the **orders** table stores the list of the customerId that have made at least one order.
+So the idea is to take every customerId in **customers** table that does not appear in the **orders** table using ``` WHERE NOT IN ```.
 ```
 SELECT *
 FROM Customers C